-This certification shows that PT Bale Gede Internasional source Bangkirai and other timbers from legal well managed forests that are audited by FSC.
+This certification shows that PT Bale Gede Internasional source Bangkirai and other timbers from legal well managed forests that are audited by the Indonesian Government.

-Products produced from FSC certified timber by PT Bale Gede Internasianal will be entitled to bear the FSC label.
+Products produced from SVLK certified timber by PT Bale Gede Internasianal will be entitled to bear the SVLK label.

 At present we cannot find Merbau from FSC Cerified forests.
 We do however go to great lengths to ensure that the source is legal and managed properly.

 There is much concern about the ethics of using timber as a building material in this time of great concern about climate change through global warming.

 A lot is said about reducing carbon emissions to reduce the greenhouse effect of carbon in the atmosphere.
 It is clear that we all need to consider how we add carbon to the atmosphere on a daily basis due to our lifestyle choices and manufacturing processes associated with those choices.

 Less discussed is our ability to choose how we can, through well informed choices, assist in the removal and storage of carbon from the atmosphere as well.

 When you choose your building material for your home, we contend that your choice of timber above other building materials, results in a carbon positive effect on the environment, as long as that timber is sourced from forests that can be verified as being properly managed.

 The lifespan of one of our strtuctures is far longer, it can be up to five times, than the time that it takes to regrow the trees that are used as source material.

 This is what we call a renewable resource.